vitali-s/Training-HTTP-Foundations/README.md

  - HttpFoundations - web application functionality: bootstrapping, controllers, models;
  - HttpFoundations.Tests - integration tests for Web API services.

+The functionality should be implemented using Message Handlers (http://www.asp.net/web-api/overview/working-with-http/http-message-handlers) or Action Filters (System.Web.Http.Filters.ActionFilterAttribute)

 Application should be extended to meet following acceptance criteria:
  - Company information (CompanyController controller, Get method) should be compressed using GZip or Deflate data compression algorithms depending on client support.
 Appropriate behavior should be verified by Fiddler and integration tests for following cases:
  	- Client do not support compression;